-The proposed development to comply with relevant standards for the emission of noise.
+The proposed development to comply with

+relevant standards for the emission of noise.

-- The proposed development is to comply with relevant noise criteria outlined in the ARUP Acoustics report for all aspects of the proposed development (excluding helicopter related criteria which has been removed from this proposal and no longer forms part of this Concept Plan). - Further detailed acoustic reports demonstrating ability to achieve compliance with the established noise criteria and ameliorative measures to be included with future project applications.
-This is to include assessment of impacts on the adjoining developing residential estate. - A Construction Noise and Vibration Management Plan is to be prepared prior to construction activity commencing. - An Operational Noise Management Plan is to be prepared for relevant components of projects as a condition to subsequent project approval/s.
+- The proposed development is to comply with relevant noise criteria outlined in the ARUP Acoustics report for all aspects of the proposed development (excluding helicopter related criteria which has been removed from this proposal and no longer forms part of this Concept Plan). - Further detailed acoustic reports demonstrating ability to achieve compliance with the established noise criteria and ameliorative measures to be included with future future applications.
+This is to include assessment of impacts on the adjoining developing residential estate. - A Construction Noise and Vibration Management Plan is to be prepared prior to construction activity commencing. - An Operational Noise Management Plan is to be prepared for relevant components of projects as a condition to subsequent project approval/s. - The general EPA criterion of background + 5 dB(A) when measured as an Leg level over 15 minutes at any residential boundary is a standard noise criterion used and will apply to this development. - This background + 5 dB(A) criterion is commonly identified as the EPA's "intrusive noise" criterion and will cover all noise emitted from the operations of the development.
+The intrusive criterion will cover mechanical plant noise, the marina workshop and handstand area and all operations of the marina. - Due to the intermittent nature of noise from the construction of the development the EPA's relevant Construction Noise Criteria will be adopted for the development.